techascent/tech.datatype/docs/dimensions-bytecode-gen.md

 It is important to note that the class derives from [LongReader](../java/tech/v2/datatype/LongReader.java).
-This is an interface that defines a [:int64->:int64] randomly addressable translation which is appropriate for our global->local address space pathway.
+This is an interface that defines an [:int64->:int64] randomly addressable translation which is appropriate for our global->local address space pathway.